Studying abroad is your ticket to the world.

 ANSC 510 - Integration of Culture and Agriculture in Ireland: Past, Present, and Future

 What was the worst natural disaster in 19th century Europe?
 What characterizes Ireland's agriculture in the 21st century?
-In this interdisciplinary course, students examine the cultural, historical, political, economical, and religious influences on Ireland's agriculture, fisheries, and forestry.
-The crowning experience of the course, a 10-day study abroad in late May, provides students with a window to the world as they experience the culture, agriculture, and topograhpy of Ireland.
-Students will immere themselves in local history and culture as they tour working agricultural farms, university research facilities, and cultural landmarks.
+In this interdisciplinary course, students examine the cultural, historical, political, economic, and religious influences on Ireland's agriculture, fisheries, and forestry.
+The course culminates with a 10-day study abroad in late May.
+Students will immerse themselves in local history and culture as they tour working agricultural farms, university research facilities, and cultural landmarks.

 Semester & Summer Programs